Frequently Asked Questions

 When does registration open and how much does it cost, is it refundable?

-Registration opens on June 1st at 12 Noon.
-Registration costs pays for event expenses and remaining funds will be distributed to our beneficiaries.
-Unfortunately, because we use this money to pay for event operational expenses it is non-refundable.
+Registration is $45 and opens on July 1st.
+Registration costs pay for event expenses (t-shirts, challenge coins, drinks, snacks, insurance, tents, signs, etc.) and remaining funds will be distributed to our beneficiaries.
+As a non-profit organization, we strive to spend wisely and our goal is to be able to make an impact with our donations to our beneficiaries.
+Unfortunately, because we use this money to pay for event operational expenses tickets are non-refundable.

 I'm coming from out-of-town, is there a place I can stay for cheap?

 Each year we attempt to secure a discounted rate with at least one hotel near downtown.
-Information will be posted on our webpage page as it becomes available.
+Information will be posted on our Facebook and Climber Info page as it becomes available.

 What is an alternate?